 Our inclusive teaching strategies enable all pupils to realise their full potential.
 Learners develop their independence, resilience, empathy and confidence to embrace challenge.
 Children acquire a deeper awareness of their rights and responsibilities as global citizens now and in the future.

-We are proud of our rural nature and are developing our outdoor spaces to enhance our curriculum.
+We are proud of our rural nature and have beautiful outdoor spaces to enhance our curriculum.
 We visit farms, local wild areas and beaches to enhance our pupils’ understanding of the rich heritage that we live within.
 We view ourselves as a ‘growing school’, developing practical skills alongside curriculum areas.

 We teach writing through an exciting storytelling approach.
 From creative starting points, often enriched by off-site visits, drama, film and IT, children are inspired to write creatively for a variety of exciting purposes and audiences.
 Our pupils in KS1 are taught phonics through the Ruth Miskin Read, Write Inc scheme, whilst pupils who are beyond the phonics scheme and are ready to read independently are read a quality shared text each day and refine their comprehension skills through discussion and responding in writing.
 In addition to this, pupils are challenged to read six ‘spine’ books each year, drawn from the rich world of children’s literature including classic, modern and world texts.

 Our mathematics is taught with a high emphasis on gaining a strong grasp of fluency such as mental maths skills and on using reasoning to solve problems.
 Using the White Rose materials and Power Maths scheme, we plan lessons to engage our pupils in developing a strong grasp of mathematical concepts all the way through our school.